 If the Amendment is adopted, any transfer or purported transfer of shares of Capital Stock of Superior that would result in the ownership by Non-Citizens of capital stock having more than 23% (the "Permitted Amount") of the Total Voting Power (as defined below) of Superior would be void and would not be effective against Superior except for the purpose of enabling Superior to effect certain remedies that are described below.
-The Citizenship Amendment defines Capital Stock as any class or series of capital stock of Superior (other than such class or classes of Superior's stock, if any, that MARAD permits to be excluded from the determination of whether Superior is in compliance with the citizenship requirements of the Maritime Laws), and defines Total Voting Power as the total number of votes that may be cast by shares of Superior's capital stock with respect to the election of its directors.
+The Citizenship Amendment defines Capital Stock as any class or series of capital stock of Superior (other than such class or classes of Superior's stock, if any, that the Maritime Administration of the United States Department of Transportation ("MARAD") permits to be excluded from the determination of whether

+Superior is in compliance with the citizenship requirements of the Maritime Laws), and defines Total Voting Power as the total number of votes that may be cast by shares of Superior's capital stock with respect to the election of its directors.